-Cranberry Glazed Turkey Meatballs
+Cranberry Glazed Meatballs

-These are particularly fun, in that they are sweet, sour, spicy, and savory, all at once.
+These cranberry-glazed meatballs are particularly fun, in that they are sweet, sour, spicy, and savory, all at once.
 Cheerful little flavor balls in a festive, candy red cranberry glaze.
 Yum!
 I can say that because I made 6 batches working toward this final recipe, and I think I personally ate most of them.

 The sauce is a cranberry glaze made with fresh or frozen cranberries, and spiced with orange zest, fresh ginger, and a little cayenne.
 Enjoy!